- As low as $349/Night

 2/2 Condo, Shore Drive- Pools, Hot Tubs, Ocean is Across the Street

 This entirely remodeled 2 bedroom, 2 bath, end unit condo is located on the 2nd floor of Shipwatch Pointe I Resort which is centrally located on the famed Shore Drive in Myrtle Beach, SC!
-Conveniences include 2 enormous swimming pools, sundecks, hot tub, grille station, picnic area, outside shower and is conveniently located just steps from the beach.
+Conveniences include 2 huge swimming pools, sundecks, hot tub, grille station, picnic area, outside shower and is conveniently located just steps from the beach.

 The interior comfortably sleeps 6 and is modernly finished with white cabinetry, granite countertops, stainless steel appliances, including in-unit washer and dryer.
-The condo provides complimentary Wi-Fi and has a sizable intelligent tv in the living room.
+The condo provides complimentary Wi-Fi and has a enormous intelligent tv in the living room.
 Both bedrooms also have flat screen TVs as well.
 The unit has a completely equipped kitchen, full dining room table, central heat/air, and a well-furnished covered balcony.

-The unit is only mins. away from hundreds of outstanding eateries, convenient shopping, and great family entertainment/amusement attractions, including Flip Flops Bar & Grille, Ocean Annie’s Beach Bar, Broadway at the Beach, Barefoot Landing, the Alabama Theatre, the House of Blues, Pirates Voyage, the Myrtle Beach Boardwalk and Sky Wheel, the Tanger Factory Outlets and many spectacular golf courses.
+The unit is only mins. away from hundreds of fabulous eateries, convenient shopping, and great family entertainment/amusement attractions, including Flip Flops Bar & Grille, Ocean Annie’s Beach Bar, Broadway at the Beach, Barefoot Landing, the Alabama Theatre, the House of Blues, Pirates Voyage, the Myrtle Beach Boardwalk and Sky Wheel, the Tanger Factory Outlets and many spectacular golf courses.

 Rules and Restrictions: